-NMED has assigned Assessment Units (AUs) to various surface water segments across the Pajarito Plateau; there are 50 AUs, many of which are located within the Laboratory or receive discharges regulated by the Individual Permit (IP), the Multi-Sector General Permits (MSGP), the LANL industrial discharges, or the LAC wastewater treatment facility (WWTF) permit.
-New Mexico's most recent CWA $\frac{303(d)}{305(b)}$ IR for the 2020 to 2022 assessment cycle identifies multiple AUs impaired for aquatic life uses due to exceedances of NMED's hardness-based copper WQC, along with other causes (NMED 2020b).
+NMED has assigned Assessment Units (AUs) to 50 surface water segments across the Pajarito Plateau, many of which are located within the Laboratory or receive discharges regulated by the Individual Permit (IP), the Multi-Sector General Permits (MSGP), the LANL industrial discharges, or the LAC wastewater treatment facility (WWTF) permit.
+New Mexico's most recent CWA §303(d)/305(b) IR for the 2020-2022 assessment cycle identifies multiple AUs impaired for aquatic life uses due to exceedances of NMED's hardness-based copper WQC, along with other causes (NMED 2020b).
 The IR impairment category provided for copper in these surface waters is 5/5B, defined as "impaired for one or more designated or existing uses and a review of the water quality standard will be conducted" (NMED 2018).
 The assessment rationale for the 2020 to 2022 IR explains that "[s]pecific impairments are noted as IR Cat 5B to acknowledge LANL's ongoing discussions and research regarding applicable water quality standards on the Pajarito Plateau for these parameters."
 The copper SSWQC described herein, being based on the best available science and current EPA recommendations, should provide more appropriate copper criteria for NMED's CWA §303(d)/305(b) assessments and other site assessments conducted by LANL.